giancarlovisconti/giancarlovisconti.github.io/research.md

 ## Work in Progress

 [12] "How Effective Are Political Solutions to Ethnic Discrimination?
 Caste and Clean Drinking Water in Rural India" (with Chao-yo Cheng, Ryan Kennedy, and Johannes Urpelainen).

 [13] "Who Pays for Crime?
 Criminal Violence and Accountability in Latin America" (with Miguel Carreras).

 [14] "Partners against Crime: Can Political Alignment Reduce Local Criminal Activities?" (with Carla Alberti and Diego Díaz-Rioseco).

-[15] "The Long-Term Effects of Historical Events: Evidence from the 1988 Chilean Plebiscite."